Bob Vespaziani

-Robert "Bob" Amedeo Vespaziani was an American-born Canadian football coach who was head coach of the Calgary Stampeders from 1986 to 1987.
+Robert Amedeo Vespaziani (June 15, 1935 – January 20, 2018) was an American-born Canadian football coach who was head coach of the Calgary Stampeders from 1986 to 1987.

 Early life

 Vespaziani was born in Mount Vernon, New York and grew up in Massachusetts.
-He graduated from Springfield College and began his coaching career as a high school coach in Massachusetts and New Jersey.
+He played football and high school but gave it up during his freshman year at Springfield College due to a head injury.